psychemedia/storytelling-notes/tom_tit_tot.md

 From Upland.

-TO DO

 There was once an old woman who had an only daughter.
 The lass was good and amiable, and also extremely beautiful; but, at the same time, so indolent, that she would hardly turn her hand to any work.
 This was a cause of great grief to the mother, who tried all sorts of ways to cure her daughter of so lamentable a foiling; but there was ^o help.
 The old woman then thought no better plan could be devised than to set her daughter to spin on the roof of their cot, in order that all the world might be witness of her sloth.
 But her plan brought her no nearer the mark; the girl continued as useless as before.

 One day, as the king's son was going to the chase, he rode by the cot, where the old woman dwelt with her daughter.
 On seeing the fair spinner on the roof, he stopped and inquired why she sat spinning in such an unusual pMte.
 The old woman answered: "Aye, she sits there to let all the world see how clever she is.
 She is so clever that she can spin gold out of clay and long straw."
 At these words the prince was struck with wonder; for it never occurred to him that the old woman was ironically alluding to her daughter's sloth.
-He therefore said : "If what you say is true, that the young maiden can spin gold from clay and long straw, she shall no longer sit there, but shall accompany me to my palace and be my consort."
+He therefore said: "If what you say is true, that the young maiden can spin gold from clay and long straw, she shall no longer sit there, but shall accompany me to my palace and be my consort."
 The daughter thereupon descended from the roof and accompanied the prince to the royal residence, where, seated in her maidenbower, she received a pailful of clay and a bundle of straw, by way of trial, whether she were so skilful as her mother had said.

 The poor girl now found herself in a very uncomfortable state, knowing but too well that she could not spin flax, much less gold.
 So, sitting in her chamber, with her head resting on her hand, she wept bitterly.
 While she was thus sitting, the door was opened, and in walked a very little old man, who was both ugjy and deformed.
 The old man greeted her in a friendly tone, and asked why she sat so lonely and afflicted.
 "I may well be sorrowful," answered the girl; "the king's son has commanded me to spin gold from clay and long straw, and if it be not done before to-morrow's dawn, my life is at stake."
 The old man then said: "Fair maiden, weep not, I will help thee.
 Here is a pair of gloves, when thou hast them on thou wilt be able to spin gold.
 To-morrow night I will return, when if thou hast not found out my name, thou shalt accompany me home and be my wife."
 In her despair she agreed to the old man's condition, who then went his way.
 The maiden now sat and span, and by dawn she had already spun up all the clay and straw, which had become the finest gold it was possible to see.

 Great was the joy throughout the whole palace, that the king's son had got a bride who was so skilful and, at the same time, so fair.
-But the young maiden did nothing but weep, and the more the time advanced the more she wept; ifXMhe thought of the frightful dwarf, who was to come and ' 6!tm her.
-When evening drew nigh, the king's son returned from the chase, and went to co^verse with his bride.
-Observing that she appeared sorrowful, he strove to divert her in all sorts of ways, ' and said he would tell her of a curious adventure, provided only she would be cheerful.
+But the young maiden did nothing but weep, and the more the time advanced the more she wept; for she thought of the frightful dwarf, who was to come and fetch her.
+When evening drew nigh, the king's son returned from the chase, and went to converse with his bride.
+Observing that she appeared sorrowful, he strove to divert her in all sorts of ways, and said he would tell her of a curious adventure, provided only she would be cheerful.
 The girl entreated him to let her hear it.
-Then said the prince : ** While rambling about in the forest to-day, I witnessed an odd sort of thing.
+Then said the prince: "While rambling about in the forest to-day, I witnessed an odd sort of thing.
 I saw a very very little old man dancing round a juniper bush and singing a singular song."
 "What did he sing?" asked the maiden inquisitively; for she felt sure that the prince had met with the dwarf.
 "He sang these words," answered the prince:

 "I dag skall jag maltet mala,
-I morgon i^ll mitt brollopp
+I morgon skall mitt bröllopp vara.

-vara.
-Och jnngfrun sitter i buren
+Och jnngfrun sitter i buren och grâter

-och gr&ter  Hon vet inte bvad jag heter.
-Jag heter TiUeti Ture.
-3ae heter TitkU Ture."
+Hon vet inte hvad jag heter.

-M
+Jag heter *Titteli Ture*.
+Jag heter *Titteli Ture*."

-To-day I the malt shall grind.
+To-day I the malt shall grind,
 To-morrow my wedding shall be.
 And the maiden sits in her bower and weeps;
 She knows not what I am called.
-I am called Titteli Ture.
+I am called *Titteli Ture*.
-I am called Titteli Ture."
+I am called *Titteli Ture*."

-Was not the maiden now glad ?
+Was not the maiden now glad?
 She begged the prince to tell her over and over again what the dwarf had sung.
 He then repeated the wonderful song, until she had imprinted the old man's name firmly in her memory.
-She then conversed lovingly with her betrothed, and the prince could not sufi^endy praise his young bride's beauty and understanding.
+She then conversed lovingly with her betrothed, and the prince could not sufficiently praise his young bride's beauty and understanding.
 But he wondered why she was so overjoyed, being, like every one else, ignorant of the cause of her past sorrow.

 When it was night, and the maiden was sitting alone in her chamber, the door was opened, and the hideous dwarf again entered.
 On beholding him the girl sprang up, and said: "Titteli Ture!
 Titteli Ture! here are thy gloves."
 When the dwarf heard his name pronounced, he was furiously angry, and hastened away through the air, taking with him the whole roof of the house.

 The fair maiden now laughed to hereelf and was joyful beyond measiure.
-She then lay down to sleep, and slept till the Sim shone.
-The following day her marriage with the yoiuig prince was solemnized, and nothing more was ever heard of Titteli Ture.
+She then lay down to sleep, and slept till the Sun shone.
+The following day her marriage with the young prince was solemnized, and nothing more was ever heard of Titteli Ture.

 ```